We are searching for

 However, according to most experts, self-driving features make vehicles safer to operate, not less safe.
 As long as you follow the rules that come with cars with Autopilot, you should be able to use the technology to keep yourself safe while on the road.
 Distracted drivers get into accidents regularly, and self-driving features can help with lane drift issues as well as speed differences while using cruise control.

 If you are worried about cars that drive themselves, just imagine all the people that get into accidents because they fell asleep at the wheel or because they weren't paying attention to the road.
-Autopilot won't resolve all of those issues, but the safety technology in the vehicles may be able to help in some of those instances.
+Autopilot cars won't resolve all of those issues, but the safety technology in the vehicles may be able to help in some of those instances.

 Is a Self-Driving Vehicle Worth the Cost?

 Only you can decide whether the value of a self-driving vehicle is worth the additional cost to you or not.
 The vehicles equipped with this advanced technology are mostly luxury models that come with larger-than-average price tags.
-Many of these vehicles also require you to pay an upcharge to get the self-driving features added on.
+Many of these vehicles also require an upcharge to get the self-driving features added on.
 Tesla, for example, charges a subscription fee on a monthly basis of $99-199 if your vehicle is eligible based on what computer it uses to power the vehicle.
 You will have to think about how often you're in traffic, how regularly you drive long stretches on the highway, and how often the technology would improve your driving experience.
 If you feel like self-driving features would make your life better on a daily basis, they might be worth the investment.
 If you only think they would be used for an occasional road trip, you could probably do without the technology.

 There are many impressive safety features offered on modern vehicles, and only some of them are going to appeal to you and give you the performance you're looking for.
 Self-driving cars are becoming more common and coming with more features than ever before, but that's only one feature set you have to think about among many options.
 Consider what features you care about most, and choose vehicles that offer them when making your next purchase.
 Once you narrow down the vehicles you are choosing between, make sure to run a car history report to verify the vehicle has those features, so you'll know what to expect from your next purchase.